 The surname Dilow was first found in Warwickshire.
 "Maxstoke Castle is the property of Capt.
 Thomas Dilke, R.N., a descendant of Sir Thomas Dilke, who purchased it in the 41st of Elizabeth from Sir Thomas Egerton, keeper of the great seal: the buildings occupy an irregular quadrilateral area, inclosed by an embattled wall, and defended at the angles by octagonal towers, and are in a fine state of preservation."

 Other early records of the family include: Geoffrey Dylle who was in Somerset, 1 Edward III (during the first year's reign of Edward III), and the Hundredorum Rolls of 1273 listed Alan Dille in Cambridgeshire and Robert Dille in Buckinghamshire.

 Further to the north in Scotland, "Thomas dictus Dyll witnessed a charter by John Skinner, burgess of Inverness, c.
 1360 and Marjorie dicta Dyll held land in Inuernys, 1361."

 Early History of the Dilow family

-Another 115 words (8 lines of text) are included under the topic Early Dilow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dilow research.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dilow History in all our PDF Extended History products and printed products wherever possible.